There are usually a few essential ingredients to start baking. Flour is one of…

 Baking Basics Tip #6: Check The Oven

-You would also know that oven and the temperature are important in the baking process.
+Oven and the oven temperature are important in the baking process.

-The thermostat in the oven might have worn out and is not working well after a few years.
+The thermostat in the oven might have worn out and may not be working after a few years.
 I have experienced before that the actual temperature in the oven can be -20C, compared to the dial.

 By using an oven thermometer inside, you will be able to tell if the temperature is correct for the batter to be baking well.